emilybache/ExpenseReport-Refactoring-Kata/README.md

 The goal is to support the following new feature:
 * Add Lunch with an expense limit of 2000.

+## Alterations by Emily Bache
+Not all the language versions have the same starting position.
+I have updated some of them with a suitable regression test you can lean on while refactoring.
+Language versions including this test:

+* Java

 ## Credits
 I forked this code from [Christian Hujer](https://github.com/christianhujer/expensereport)